Cray-HPE/docs-csm/107-NCN-DEVEL.md

 3. (Re)boot the node(s) you want to test.

-4. One can easily follow along using conman, run `conman -q` to see available consoles.
+4. One can easily follow along using conman.
+Run `conman -q` to see available consoles.